Peripheral Artery Disease (PAD)

 Other Types of Treatment

 PAD increases your risk of coronary heart disease, heart attack, stroke, and transient ischemic attack ("mini-stroke").
 Although PAD is serious, it's treatable.
 If you have the disease, see your doctor regularly and treat the underlying atherosclerosis.
 PAD treatment may slow or stop disease progress and reduce the risk of complications.
-Treatments include lifestyle changes, medicines, and surgery or procedures.
 Researchers continue to explore new therapies for PAD.

 Links to Other Information About Peripheral Artery Disease